By William Shakespeare

 2021: Co-adaptor and assistant director of R + J. Stratford debut.
 Elsewhere: Prince Hamlet, Iceland (Why Not Theatre); Portia's Julius Caesar (Shakespeare in the Ruff); Tom at the Farm (Buddies); The Seagull (Crow's); Belleville (Company Theatre); Vimy, Farther West (Soulpepper); Between the Sheets (Nightwood); Andromache (Necessary Angel); Romeo and Juliet (Canadian Stage); The Turn of the Screw (DVxT); Miss Julie: Sheh'mah (KICK Theatre); Gorey Story (Thistle Project).
 Audio: First Métis Man of Odessa (Factory).
 Film: Robin & Mark & Richard III, Hyena Road, The Captive, Stories We Tell, The Stone Angel.
 TV: Hey Lady!, Malory Towers, Hudson & Rex, Frankie Drake Mysteries, Murdoch Mysteries, Saving Hope, Remedy, Republic of Doyle, Rookie Blue, Othello.
 Awards: Dora Award, Canadian Screen Award, Birks Diamond Tribute to Women in Film.
 Et cetera: Christine is a member of Shakespeare in the Ruff's incoming Collective Artistic Leadership.

-2021: Production stage manager of the Festival Theatre Canopy.
+2021: Production stage manager of the Festival Theatre Canopy and Studio Theatre.
 25th season.
 Stratford: Shows include Chicago (interrupted by COVID), Billy Elliot, A Chorus Line, Crazy for You, Fiddler on the Roof, Camelot, Oklahoma!, West Side Story, My Fair Lady, Man of La Mancha, Hello, Dolly!, The King and I and others.
 Elsewhere: Over 40 years as a stage manager in live entertainment including gala events, music concerts, opening ceremonies and fundraising events including A Christmas Carol for the Stratford Hospice.
 Over 25 years with the Canadian Opera Company as a stage manager; production stage manager and resident director of Jersey Boys, Toronto; 25 years as a singer/dancer and choreographer in Canadian theatre; associate director/choreographer to her mentor, Alan Lund.
 Et cetera: Love to Paul, daughters Stephanie and Jennifer, son-in-law Andrew, and her grandchildren, Kennedy, Koston and Connor.
 I am so grateful to be back at work.

 help is available.
 Please connect with the following resources: